craguilar/demo-cars-fn/README.md

   Gateway.
 * template-configuration.json - this file contains the project ARN with placeholders used for tagging resources with the project ID

-## Getting Started
+## Development

+### AWS Lambda execution

-These directions assume you want to develop on your development environment or a Cloud9 environment.
+These directions assume you want to develop on your development environment.

 To work on the sample code, you'll need to clone your project's repository to your local computer.
 If you haven't, do that first.
-You can find instructions in the AWS CodeStar user guide at https://docs.aws.amazon.com/codestar/latest/userguide/getting-started.html#clone-repo

 1. Install Go.
 See https://golang.org/dl/ for details.